AwalaApp/specs/rs000-core.md

 - The relaying gateway needs the user gateway's certificate to identify the parcels that belong to the user gateway (user gateway's certificate is part of the PDA).
 - The relaying gateway could not delete a cargo after delivering it if it does not have some guarantee that the cargo could reach its destination.

-In a CRN between a gateway and a relayer, the relayer SHOULD deliver the cargo and wait a few seconds before collecting cargo from the gateway, in case there are any responses to the messages in the cargo that was delivered.
+In a CRC between a gateway and a relayer, the relayer SHOULD deliver the cargo and wait a few seconds before collecting cargo from the gateway, in case there are any responses to the messages in the cargo that was delivered.

 ## Open Questions